mail-drafts7/knowledgepack_docsify_setup/DEPLOYMENT_GUIDE.md

 3. **What happens automatically:**
    - Draft changes are saved in CMS
    - Publishing creates a Pull Request to `develop` branch
-   - PR triggers preview deployment
+   - PR triggers GitHub Pages rebuild
-   - After merge, main site updates
+   - After merge, live site updates automatically

 ### For Reviewers:

 1. **Review Process:**
    - Receive PR notification on GitHub
    - Review changes in GitHub interface
-   - Check preview deployment
+   - Check the changes in the PR diff
    - Approve or request changes
    - Merge to `develop` branch

 2. **Merge Conflict Resolution:**
-   - GitHub will show conflicts in PR
+   - GitHub will show conflicts in PR interface
-   - Use GitHub web editor or local git to resolve
+   - Use GitHub web editor or local git to resolve conflicts
    - CMS will show conflict status
    - Re-submit after resolution